Th1ago0/rails/README.md

-This README would normally document whatever steps are necessary to get the application up and running.
+# The used and studied ruby on rails resources.

+* MVC Convention
+* Controllers
+* Models
+* Views
+* Mailer
+* jobs
+* Action Cable
+* Active Storage
+* Assets

-Things you may want to cover:
+# Things you may want to cover:

 * Ruby version